-Some of the most common reasons for duplicating a form are:
+Here are some of the most common reasons for duplicating a form:

 - Frequently used fields that appear in most forms on your website can be cloned.

-- Testing a form using A/B or split testing can be easy when you duplicate and rearrange the form to measure conversions.
+- Testing a form using A/B or split testing can be easy when you duplicate and rearrange it to measure form conversions.

 How to Duplicate a WordPress Form